Service Dog Laws Ohio: Comprehensive Guide & FAQs [2023]

 Ohio fake service dog laws

 Unfortunately, fake service dogs are a thing; basically, a pet that someone says is a service dog in order to gain access to a place that doesn’t allow pets.
 At this time, Ohio does not seem to have a fake service dog law.
-About 33 states already have fake service dog laws in placeOpens in a new tab., so it’s only a matter of time before Ohio may hopefully follow.
-Related article: Fake service dog laws by state.Opens in a new tab.
+About 33 states already have fake service dog laws in place, so it’s only a matter of time before Ohio may hopefully follow.
+Related article: Fake service dog laws by state.

 Ohio fake service dog laws